fsprojects/FSharp.Data/README.md

 The library is available under Apache 2.0.
 For more information see the [License file][1] in the GitHub repository.

+## Maintainers

+Although this project is hosted in the [fsharp](https://github.com/fsharp) repository for historical reasons, it is _not_ maintained and managed by the F# Core Engineering Group.
+The F# Core Engineering Group acknowledges that the independent owners and maintainers of this project are [Gustavo Guerra](http://github.com/ovatsus) and [Tomas Petricek](http://github.com/tpetricek).

  [1]: https://github.com/fsharp/FSharp.Data/blob/master/LICENSE.md
  [2]: https://github.com/fsharp/FSharp.Data/tree/master/docs/content
  [3]: http://fsharp.github.io/FSharp.Data/